 (7) Sand lightly with 120 grit sandpaper.
 Big-Stick will not fuzz-up like paper or mesh tapes.

 Properly mix all-purpose compound per manufacturer’s directions.
-If applying Strait-Flex tapes over painted surfaces, add Strait-Flex’s Super-Bond or latex paint to compound to enhance bondability.
+If applying Strait-Flex tapes over painted surfaces, add Strait-Flex’s Super-Bond to compound to enhance bondability.

 Use a stainless steel mud pan to carry and re-mix compound as you work.
 Keeping your compound smooth and free of air pockets and dried clumps of compound, will deliver a smooth finish.